-Join Bonnie Biafore for an in-depth discussion in this video Balancing resource assignment variables, part of Managing Project Schedules.
+Join Bonnie Biafore for an in-depth discussion in this video Balancing resource assignment variables, part of Project Management Foundations: Schedules.

 When you assign resources to tasks, issues like heavy work loads and late finish dates really start come into focus.
 Fortunately, Resource Assignments are made up of three variables.
 Duration, work, and rResource availability.
 You can juggle these to meet schedule objectives or resolve scheduling issues.
 Duration is the length of a task from its start to its finish.
 Work, also called effort, represents the persons hours it takes to complete the task.